slothelle/practice/README.md

 # Note for students

-You are welcome to submit as many pull requests as you like to this repository with any code changes you want.
+You are welcome to submit as many pull requests as you like to this repository with any changes you want.

+For those who don't know HTML: you can make changes to the *.txt files in the root directory.

+For those who do know HTML: you can make changes to the files in the html directory.

+Happy Githubbing!